This is the tenth year of Kiwanis's BAM! (Bike Around Mayfield!) Metric Century Ride,

 The proceeds from the event help finance the Club’s many programs that enrich the lives of children throughout the community, including maintenance of the facilities at Kiwanis Park, the Christmas coat give-away program and the college scholarship assistance program for talented students from Mayfield and Graves County High Schools.

 Flyers are available at the Icehouse, City Hall and all of the bike shops in our area.
 Riders can pre-register online, by mail, or in person on the morning of the event.
 Fees are $30 for individuals, $40 for couples, or $50 for families.
 Riders who pre-register choose from a free BAM!
 T-shirt or Polar Brand insulated water bottle with the BAM! and Kiwanis logos on each side.
-As part of their emphasis on safety, the Kiwanis members have purchased a case of LED flashing red tail lights.
-These lights, regularly $22 to $25 in bike stores, can be substituted for the T-shirt or BAM!
-Bottle.
-The free items are guaranteed to riders who register prior to the deadline of June 15; after that date the free T-shirts, Polar bottles and LED tail lights are available only while supplies last.
+The free items are guaranteed to riders who register prior to the deadline of June 15; after that date the free T-shirts and Polar bottles are available only while supplies last.
 Registration opens at 6:30am at the Icehouse on the morning of the event; the ride begins at 8.
 Motorists are asked to use extreme caution when passing cyclists on the road, particularly around Rest Stops where cyclists are maneuvering among crowds of volunteers and participants.
 More information is available by phoning the Icehouse at (270) 247-6971.